robwelan/be-a-react-dev-ws-01/content/blog/todo-building-a-todo-application-index-file-with-typescript-reactjs-recoil-and-chakra-ui/index.md

 ## Introduction

 Building a Todo application is a logical way to delve into the world of modern web development.
-In this guide, we'll focus on the pivotal index file of your Todo app, exploring how to construct it using a powerful tech stack: GatsbyJS, TypeScript, ReactJS, Recoil, and Chakra-UI.
-Join us as we create a foundation that's not only functional but also primed for SEO success.
+In this guide, we’ll focus on the pivotal index file of your Todo app, exploring how to construct it using a powerful tech stack: GatsbyJS, TypeScript, ReactJS, Recoil, and Chakra-UI.

 <a href="https://beareact.dev/apps/to-do/" target="_blank">Click here to find out what you will be building.</a>

-Now, Let's dive in! 🚀
+Now, Let’s dive in! 🚀

 ## Create a Gatsby Site: